kirru2198/Projects/DevOps-Project_1/1_Ansible_part.md

 To enable keyless SSH access, follow these steps:

 1. On the Master machine, generate an SSH key pair:
+   - first go to the .ssh folder in master machine and then ls, you only see the authorized_keys.
+Here only we will generate the Public key and Private key:
+   - ```bash
+     cd .ssh
+     ls
+     ```
     ```bash
     ssh-keygen
     ```